vannguyengd/gooddata-ui/docs/02_start__catalog_export.md

 export const $FranchiseFeesOngoingRoyalty = newMeasure("aaWGcgnsfxIg");
 ```

-For facts, `catalog-export` generates an object with keys for each supported aggregation:
+For facts, `@gooddata/catalog-export` generates an object with keys for each supported aggregation:

 ```javascript
 /**